republicainterativa/SC-To-Top/readme.txt

 == Changelog ==

+= 2.1 =
+* You are able to set the title attribute to the button

+= 2.0 =
+* Now you can also choose the background color, the color of the icon and the icon itself

+= 1.1 =
+* Tested up to WordPress 4.2

 = 1.0 =
 * Plugin created

-= 1.1 =
-* Tested up to WordPress 4.2

-= 2.0 =
-* Now you can also choose the background color, the color of the icon and the icon itself

 == Upgrade Notice ==